 Although potato salad may not sound very Japanese (maybe a bit more when you call it ポテトサラダ, “potetosarada”), it has long been very popular in Japan.
 There are some original Japanese recipes at Just Hungry and Just One Cookbook.
 My version is a little bit different: I prefer the potatoes unpeeled, I add some ginger and I use courgette instead of cucumber because I find that British cucumbers are too different from Japanese kyuuri.
-I serve this potato salad sometimes with rice, or with a side salad as in the picture.
+Although I have left the egg in the recipe as optional, I don’t put eggs in it.
+I serve this potato salad sometimes with edamame, or with a side salad as in the picture.

 For two people: